mmazi/rescu/README.md

 Supported settings with example values (copy this into your `rescu.properties` file):

     rescu.http.readTimeoutMillis = 5000             # Read timeout in milliseconds when performing HTTP requests.
 The default is 30000 (30 seconds).
-    rescu.http.readProxyHost = www.example.com      # HTTP proxy host.
-Both host and port must be set in order to use a proxy. rescu.http.readProxyPort = 80                   # HTTP proxy port.
-Both host and port must be set in order to use a proxy. rescu.http.ignoreErrorCodes = true              # If set to true, the HTTP response body never be parsed as Exception but always as the method response type.
+    rescu.http.readProxyHost = www.example.com      # Proxy host.
+Both host and port must be set in order to use a proxy. rescu.http.readProxyPort = 80                   # Proxy port.
+Both host and port must be set in order to use a proxy. rescu.http.readProxyType = SOCKS                # Proxy type.
+Applied only when readProxyHost and readProxyPort are set.
+Allowed values: DIRECT, HTTP, SOCKS. rescu.http.ignoreErrorCodes = true              # If set to true, the HTTP response body never be parsed as Exception but always as the method response type.
 Defaults to false.

 License